gverdeflor/audio-amplifier-pcb/README.md

 # audio-amplifier-pcb
-by Garth & Sergio
 A PCB design for a class D audio amplifier.
-Designed in EAGLE.
+Designed in EAGLE by Garth Verdeflor & Sergio Bobadilla.